How to Uninstall macOS Tahoe 26 Beta [Step-By-Step]

 • If your Mac is Intel-based, press and release the Power button, immediately press the Command-R key combination, and release them when you see the Apple logo.

-When your Mac is in Recovery mode, you will see a window offering four options, Restore From Time Machine Backup, Reinstall macOS Sonoma, Safari, and Disk Utility.
-What you need to do is use the Disk Utility to uninstall the macOS Sequoia beta from your Mac.
+When your Mac is in Recovery mode, you will see a window offering four options: Restore From Time Machine Backup, Reinstall macOS Sonoma, Safari, and Disk Utility.
+What you need to do is use the Disk Utility to uninstall the macOS Tahoe beta from your Mac.

 1. Select "Disk Utility" and click "Continue".

-2. In Disk Utlity's sidebar, select the drive installed with macOS Sequoia beta.
+2. In Disk Utility's sidebar, select the drive installed with macOS Tahoe beta.

 3. Click the Erase button in the toolbar, then erase your volume (keeping the format as APFS).